vhynot/spacex/README.md

 # SpaceXDEMO

-Project of company website designed as a part of practical usage of ReactJS, HTML, CSS, JS, NPM packages and fetching data through the SpaceX API.
+Project of company website designed as a part of practical usage of ReactJS, HTML, Sass according to BEM methodology, JS, NPM packages and fetching data through the SpaceX API.

 ### Live demo: [SpaceXDEMO](https://spacex.netlify.com/)
 ## Getting started